The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: single-probe measurements from CMASS anisotropic galaxy clustering: Introduction

 This paper is organized as follows.
-In Section \ref{sec:data}, we introduce the SDSS-III/BOSS DR11 galaxy sample and mock catalogues used in our study.
+In Section \ref{sec:data}, we introduce the SDSS-III/BOSS DR12 CMASS galaxy sample and mock catalogues used in our study.
 In Section \ref{sec:method}, we describe the details of the methodology that constrains cosmological parameters from our galaxy clustering analysis.
 In Section \ref{sec:results}, we present our single-probe cosmological measurements.
 In Section \ref{sec:models}, given some simple dark energy models, we present the cosmological constraints from our measurements and the combination with other data sets.
+In Section \ref{sec:compare}, we compare our measurements with the prediction of Planck assuming $\Lambda$CDM and other measurements obtained from galaxy clustering data.
 We summarize and conclude in Section \ref{sec:conclusion}.